-To get to this part of the beach you need to walk up and over the point, by taking the path that leads up from behind the snackbar, turn left at the top and walk along till you come to some stone steps and paved path.
+To get to this part of the beach you need to walk up and over the point, by taking the path that leads up from behind the snack bar, turn left at the top and walk along till you come to some stone steps and a paved path.
 This takes you down again to the little cove in the photo below.

 La Pointe de l’Aiguille is about 45 minutes from Lou Messugo, along the A8, take exit 40 marked Mandelieu and follow Théoule sur Mer.
-Once in Théoule drive through till you see a car park (pay and display which is a slight bore as you have to know how long you’re going to be) at the end before the road heads up the hill.
-If you’re lucky you’ll find a spot here (you do need to arrive early in the high season).
-The path starts here.
-If the car park is full, there are a couple of others further from the beach, or else head on up the hill till you find a spot.
-There is a path down to the beach from higher up the road, so no need to walk back down to the car park.
+Once in Théoule parking can be a bit of a nightmare.
+There are 5 small public car parks with meters.
+One is on the port and the others are in Avenue Charle Dahon which becomes rue Jean-Baptiste Pastor.
+If you’re lucky you’ll find a spot in one of these but you do need to arrive very early in the high season.
+Otherwise you will probably find space along the Boulevard de la Corniche d’Or (the coast road from Théoule to St Raphaël).
+There is a path down to the beach from higher up the road.
 Parking up here is free, the downside, especially if you have young kids and lots of equipment, is that at the end of the day you have a long steep climb back to the car.
-If you travel light and are fit then it’s probably best to park here without bothering about the car park.
+If you travel light and are fit then it’s probably best to park here without bothering about the car parks.

 So whatever you’re after, be it action, nature or relaxation you’ll find it here.
 The views from the beach across to la Napoule, Cannes and the distant mountains are beautiful with so much to take in, you’ll never be bored, even if you don’t want to build castles, snorkel or jump!

 Do you see why we love this beach so much?
-The underwater snorkeling path is such a great addition!
+The underwater snorkelling path is such a great addition!